Love, American Style: History

 The series was also flexible enough to include repurposed pilots that had already failed or been retooled.
 One first-season example was "Love and the Good Deal," which was actually the original, unaired pilot for the sitcom adaptation of the Neil Simon play and movie Barefoot in the Park, with a different cast than the series.

 At the start of the 1973–1974 fall season, the ratings for Love, American Style and Room 222 had plummeted.
 As a result, both shows were canceled mid-season.
 The series received several Emmy nominations, including two for Best Comedy Series for 1969–70 and 1970–71.
-The show subsequently became a daytime standard in syndication, since it was readily edited down to a half-hour by the proper interweaving of the clips with a main segment, effectively making nine seasons out of five.
+The show subsequently became a daytime standard on ABC from June 1971 to May 1974, and later in syndication, since it was readily edited down to a half-hour by the proper interweaving of the clips with a main segment.
+It effectively made nine seasons out of five.
 This allowed for heavy stripping.

-The 1985 film Back to the Future featured an homage to the series.
-The cinema marquee behind Marty and Jennifer when they discuss their forthcoming camping trip reads Orgy American Style.

 Episodes

 New versions

-A decade after the show left the air, a new version premiered on ABC's daytime schedule in 1985 entitled New Love, American Style (including an updated version of the theme performed by Lou Rawls), but was canceled after a few months because of low ratings against The Price Is Right on CBS.
-A third edition, starring Melissa Joan Hart among others, was shot as a pilot for the 1998–1999 television season, but was not ordered as a series.
+A decade after the show left the air, a new version aired on ABC's daytime schedule from December 23, 1985 to August 15, 1986 entitled New Love, American Style (including an updated version of the theme performed by Lou Rawls), but was canceled after eight months because of low ratings against The Price Is Right on CBS.
+A third edition, starring Melissa Joan Hart and Mariska Hargitay among others, was shot as a pilot for the 1998–1999 television season, but was not ordered as a series.
 Nevertheless, ABC aired the pilot on February 20, 1999.